Code-Institute-Submissions/milestone-1-THE-A-TEAM/README.md

 [Fan Zone](https://devtoguk.github.io/milestone-1-THE-A-TEAM/fanzone.html)

 The Fan Zone page simply shows photos and artwork which has been sent in by The A-Team fans.
-On desktop and tablets these images display in four columns, on mobiles they display in two columns.
+On desktop and tablets these images display in four/thrre columns, on mobiles they display in two columns.

-Below these images is a button which allows fans to send in their images to be displayed here after review.
+Below these images is a button which allows fans to send in their images.

 [Contact Us](https://devtoguk.github.io/milestone-1-THE-A-TEAM/contact.html)